javaee/glassfish/v2/appserv-tests/devtests/ejb/ejb30/persistence/tx_propagation/README.txt

-This test requires DerbyPool to be changed to use XA.
+This test creates it's own jdbc pool to use XA.